 Do you want to create paintings on canvas like the great landscape artist Edgar Payne?
 If you’ve always dreamed of becoming a master landscape painter, then this blog post is for you.
 From brush techniques to mixing the colors, this blog post will provide some tips and advice you need to paint like Edgar Payne.

-When learning to paint there is no shame in copying other artist’s works, especially the great masters as it is an awesome way to improve your painting skills.
-In this blog post, I show you how I recreate one of Edgar Payne’s paintings from a book called ‘Edgar Payne, The Scenic Journey’ which is a book depicting many of his artworks.
+When learning to paint there is no shame in copying other artist’s works, especially the great masters as it is an excellent way to improve your painting skills.
+In this blog post, I show you how I recreate one of Edgar Payne’s paintings from a book called ‘Edgar Payne, The Scenic Journey’, which is a book depicting many of his artworks.
 I love to get inspiration from Edgar Payne and I hope this blog post inspires you too.

 Suitable for oils and acrylics.

 Edgar Payne was a master painter who travelled to many locations in the American South West as well as Europe in order to paint subjects such as mountains, rural landscapes, desert scenes, seascapes and boats among others.

 Edgar Payne would often paint from direct observation in the field, known as painting ‘en plein air’.
 His paintings are characterized by bold, loose, and gestural brush marks.
 He clearly mastered his subject and had a good eye for colors and values in his painted landscapes.

 Below is an image of the Edgar Payne painting that I replicated.
 The original painting is called ‘Arizona Clouds’.

 Upon examination of Edgar Payne’s painting, the riders on horseback are the obvious focal area within the composition.
 However, it is apparent that the sky and dramatic clouds are also a main feature of the painting as well as the dark shadows in the landscape that are being cast by those heavy clouds.
 Edgar Payne clearly made a feature of the clouds by opting for a lower horizon in his composition.